Phoenix Police Museum

-The Phoenix Police Museum is located on 2nd Ave & Jefferson Street, on the 1st floor of the Historic Phoenix City Hall.
+The Phoenix Police Museum is located on 2nd Avenue and Jefferson Street, on the 1st floor of the Historic Phoenix City Hall.
 The museum highlights the history of the Phoenix Police Department from 1881, when Henry Garfias, was elected the first city marshal to the present.
 The museum also has an exhibit which explains the connection between the Phoenix Police and the "Miranda Rights".
 There are various educational exhibits in the museum some of which the community can participate and have an interactive experience.

 History

 In October 1993, a temporary six-month display of the history of the Phoenix Police was created and exhibited at the Historic Phoenix City Hall located at 17 S. Second Ave..
 The response of the public to the exhibit was favorable.

 A petition was made by various organizations, such as the Phoenix Law Enforcement Association, to the Arizona Humanities Council to help fund a study of police-related artifacts.
 The study proved that there was enough material in existence to open a small museum.
 Volunteers, with the help of the donations from local companies, worked on the museum project.
 Finally, on October 6, 1995, the Phoenix Police Museum opened its doors in the old Barrister Place.
 The Old Barrister Place was once known as the Old Jefferson Hotel, and is located at 101 S. Central Ave.

 In 2012, the museum moved to its current location at the Historic Phoenix City Hall.
 It so happens that the location was actually the home of the Phoenix Police Department from 1928 until 1975.
-The staff who are in charge of the museum and its guided tour is made up of volunteers who are former Phoenix Police Officers.
+The staff and those in charge of the museum are made up of volunteers who are former Phoenix Police officers and civilian personnel.
 The museum is a non-profit organization and the admission to the museum is free.
-Children can try on a real Phoenix Police uniform and get sworn in as a police officer while visiting the museum.
+Children can try on a real Phoenix Police uniform while visiting the museum.